-The State Anatomy Board, a unit of the Department of Health and Mental Hygiene administers a statewide Body Program.
-Anatomical Donation Donation allows individuals to dedicate the use of their bodies upon death to advance medical education, clinical and allied-health training and research study to Maryland's medical study institutions.
-The Anatomy Board requires individuals to pre-register prior to death as an anatomical donor to the state Body Donation Program.
-There are no medical restrictions or qualifications to becoming an a "Body Donor".
-At death the Board will assume the custody and control of the body for study use.
+The State Anatomy Board, a unit of the Department of Health, administers a statewide Body Donation Program.
+Anatomical Donation allows individuals to dedicate the use of their bodies upon death to advance medical education, clinical and allied-health training and research study in Maryland's medical study institutions.
 It is truly a legacy left behind for others to have healthier lives.
-For donation information and forms you can contact the Board toll-free at 800.879.2728